-Insulating your basement consists of three areas – the walls, the basement ceiling, and the rim joist.
+Insulating your basement consists of a combination of three areas – the basement walls, the basement ceiling, and the rim joist.
 Whether you’re transforming your basement into a rec room or an extra bedroom, creating an air seal will make the space more comfortable, quieter, and save you money on monthly energy bills.

 RetroFoam of Michigan has more than 15 years of experience insulating homes across the lower peninsula with spray and injection foam insulation.
 We know using spray foam insulation is the best way to create the air seal you need for your basement.

 How Much Does it Cost to Insulate a Basement with Spray Foam?

 The average cost to insulate a basement with spray foam insulation can run anywhere between $2,000 and $8,000.